Dimensional reduction in quantum spin-1/2 system on a 1/7-depleted triangular lattice: Summary and Discussion

-When exciting a single magnon from the stripe ground state, we find that the magnon splits into two spinons, each propagating along the one-dimensional path formed by the stripe.
-Because of the one-dimensional alignment of spins there arises an energy barrier between the sinks (depleted sites), which hinders the spinons to hop to the other neighboring one-dimensional path.
+When a single magnon is excited from the stripe ground state, it splits into two spinons, each propagating along the one-dimensional path formed by the stripe.
+Because of the one-dimensional alignment of spins, there arises an energy barrier between the sinks (depleted sites), which hinders the spinons to hop to the other neighboring one-dimensional path.
 The presence of a spin gap indicates that the Ising energy loss of exciting a single magnon is larger than the kinetic energy gain from such restricted motion of spinons.
 This kind of spinon excitation is very similar to the spin-1/2 one-dimensional antiferromagnetic XXZ model with a large spin gap.
-In fact, the magnetic susceptibility of a maple-leaf lattice can be well fitted with the susceptibility of this XXZ antiferromagnet.
+The magnetic susceptibility of a maple-leaf lattice can be well fitted with the susceptibility of this XXZ antiferromagnet.